 These gummy treats are made with applesauce and gelatin mix.
 With so many color, flavor and shape options, these homemade gumdrops from Mom On Timeout would be fun treats to decorate your gingerbread house with, or to eat during any time of year!

-Gooey Homemade Candy
+Gooey and yummy Homemade Candy your kids can make

 Homemade marshmallows are THE BEST!
 I can’t wait to put this yummy homemade candy recipe from Me So Hungry into a mug of hot cocoa!